joaopalmeiro/dotfiles/SETUP.md

 - _Notability_ > _Settings_ > _Typing_ > _Font:_ > `Arial`
 - _Notability_ > _Settings_ > _Typing_ > _Size:_ > `6`
-- As the color, choose red (the one to the right of the default color).
+- As the color, choose red (the one to the right of the default color)

 ## References